DrDaveTurner/HPC-User/episodes/parallel-concepts.md

 spent, what you need to determine is whether each pass through the loop is independent of the others, or whether each pass is dependent on the results of the previous iteration.
-If each pass through a loop can be done indepently of the others, then we can do them at the same time.
+If each pass through a loop can be done independently of the others, then we can do them at the same time.
 This is a simple statement, but it does sometimes take more thinking to understand if there are any dependencies involved.